Zane Robertson

 Zane Robertson (born 14 November 1989) is a New Zealand middle and long-distance runner.
+He won the bronze medal in the 5000 metres at the 2014 Commonwealth Games.
+Robertson is the Oceanian record holder for the 10 kilometres and half marathon, and New Zealand record holder for the marathon.
+He also holds the area best in the road 10 miles.
+He is currently serving an eight-year ban for breaching two World Athletics anti-doping rules.

-He lives in Iten, Kenya.
-At the age of 17 he and his twin brother Jake moved from New Zealand to Iten, Kenya, to further their running careers.
+At the age of 17, he and his twin brother Jake moved from New Zealand to Iten, Kenya, to further their running careers.

+On 22 March 2023, it was announced that Robertson had been banned from competition for eight years following two World Athletics anti-doping rule violations.
+He received a four-year ban for the use of EPO found in in-competition test in May 2022 and an additional four years for tampering with the doping control process, effectively ending his athletics career.

 Career

+2013–2021

-He competed in the 2013 World Championships in Moscow over the 5000 m, where he finished 14th with a time of 13:46.55.
-At the 2014 IAAF World Indoor Championships, Robertson finished 12th in the final of the 3000 metres event a in a time of 8:01.81 after running a New Zealand National Indoor Record of 7:44.16 in the heats.
-He won the bronze medal in the 5000 metres at the 2014 Commonwealth Games in Glasgow.
+Zane Robertson competed in the 2013 World Championships in Moscow over the 5000 metres, where he finished 14th with a time of 13:46.55.

+At the 2014 IAAF World Indoor Championships, Robertson finished 12th in the final of the 3000 metres event in a time of 8:01.81 after running a New Zealand indoor record of 7:44.16 in the heats.
+He won the bronze medal in the 5000 m at the 2014 Commonwealth Games in Glasgow.

-In 2015, Robertson set a New Zealand and Oceanian record in the half marathon with a time of 59:47 at Marugame.
-Robertson became only the fourth non-African runner in history to run the distance in under one hour.
+In 2015, Robertson set a new Oceanian record in the half marathon in Marugame with a time of 59:47.
+He became only the fourth non-African runner in history to run the distance in under one hour.

-At the 2016 Rio Olympics Robertson finished 12th in the men's 10000 metres with a time of 27:33.67.
-The time broke Dick Quax's 39-year-old New Zealand national record by more than 8 seconds.
+At the 2016 Rio Olympics, Robertson finished 12th in the men's 10,000 metres with a time of 27:33.67.
+This result broke Dick Quax's 39-year-old New Zealand national record by more than 8 seconds.

 Robertson was selected to represent New Zealand in both the marathon and 10,000 m at the 2018 Commonwealth Games, and planned to contest one of the two events.
-However, he withdrew from the team on 5 April 2018, after his training was hampered by a groin injury earlier in the year.
+However, he withdrew from the team on 5 April, after his training was hampered by a groin injury earlier in the year.
 At the 2019 Gold Coast Marathon, Robertson placed third in a time of 2:08:19, breaking his brother Jake's national record by seven seconds.

-In 2021 Robertson finished 36th in the Tokyo Olympic Games Marathon with a time of 2:17:04.
+In 2021, Robertson finished 36th in the Tokyo Olympic Games marathon with a time of 2:17:04.